ljw1004/csharpspec/csharp/attributes.md

 ### Attribute usage

-The attribute `AttributeUsage` (§17.4.1) is used to describe how an attribute class can be used.
+The attribute `AttributeUsage` ([The AttributeUsage attribute](attributes.md#the-attributeusage-attribute)) is used to describe how an attribute class can be used.

-`AttributeUsage` has a positional parameter (§17.1.2) that enables an attribute class to specify the kinds of declarations on which it can be used.
+`AttributeUsage` has a positional parameter ([Positional and named parameters](attributes.md#positional-and-named-parameters)) that enables an attribute class to specify the kinds of declarations on which it can be used.
 The example

 ```csharp
 using System;